iyanuashiri/twitter-threader/README.md

 ## Introduction

 Twitter Thread is a list of tools to manage threads on Twitter.
+You can GET and POST threads on Twitter.